Civil Rights and Equal Protection for Race, Gender, and Disability

 - Photograph or sketch a map showcasing all the ways the physical and instructional learning environments of your school have been changed to accommodate the needs of disabled students and adults.

-- Discuss: What still needs to be changed to ensure full and equal participation for all?
+- Discuss and State Your View: What still needs to be changed at your school to ensure full and equal participation for all?

 - Write a proposal or create a presentation to propose changes to your school administrators about increasing the accessibility of your school building and learning environment.